IPsec error, racoon won't start with more than one phase 2

 Mobile IPsec connection with more than one Phase 2 connections create an invalid /var/etc/racoon.conf file that prevents the racoon service from starting.
 May apply to other Phase 1's other than Mobile, but I didn't test.
 Dec.
 18th (current) builds for i386 (not confirmed on other architectures) and past few days to a week or so (unsure exactly when it started, could be a bit longer) have the problem at least.
 Logs, racoon.conf, and <ipsec> tag from config.xml examples from machine with error are all at http://forum.pfsense.org/index.php/topic,31255.0.html.

 Confirmed that deleting all but one Phase 2 tunnel allows racoon to start and VPN works normally.
 However the multiple-phase-2 version of the config was working fine in the past; upgrading to a newer snapshot broke it, without any additional configuration changes (to the IPsec area) being made.

-#1 Updated by Pierre POMES almost 9 years ago
+#1 Updated by Pierre POMES over 9 years ago

 Note : the bug seems to be in /etc/inc/vpn.inc, line 640:

 640 if (($localid_type == "none") || 641 (($ph1ent['authentication_method'] == "xauth_psk_server") || 642 ($ph1ent['authentication_method'] == "pre_shared_key")) 643 && isset($ph1ent['mobile'])) 644 $localid_spec = " ";

 This is causing several "sainfo" section without any local specification ==> duplicate sainfo when more then one phase2.